mariette03/HittingSetPace/README.md

 ## Installing/ compiling
 Make sure cargo and rust are up-to-date.
-First option: Run `cargo build --release` for usage with graph.hgr and settings.json files Second option: Run `cargo build --release --features optilio` to take the input from stdin and print the solution to stdout (as required for the PACE challenge)
+First option: Run `cargo build --release` for usage with graph.hgr and settings.json files
+Second option: Run `cargo build --release --features optilio` to take the input from stdin and print the solution to stdout (as required for the PACE challenge)

 ### Install Dependencies
 Install glpk (you can find it [here](https://www.gnu.org/software/glpk/)).
 Under ubuntu, you may use ```apt install glpk-utils glpk-doc libglpk-dev```

 ## Usage
 For the first option: Use `hitdomsolver solve <hypergraph-file.hgr> <settings-file>`.
 A standard `settings.json` file is already in the repo - when looking for an exact dominating set, enable_lp_reduction should be set to false.
-For the second option: Give the inputfile as stdin to the solver, for example like this: `cat ./test_hs/bremen_subgraph_100.hgr | ./target/release/hitdomsolver`
+For the second option: Give the inputfile to the solver via stdin, for example like this: `cat ./test_hs/bremen_subgraph_100.hgr | ./target/release/hitdomsolver`

 ## Instances
 Under `test_hs/` you can find a selection of `*.hgr` files, which we used to benchmark our algorithm.